namespacelabs/foundation/CONTRIBUTING.md

   private repos.
 - [Homebew TAP](https://github.com/namespacelabs/homebrew-namespace)

-We have two distict packages to release:

-- `ns` core binary, defined in `.goreleaser.yaml` which contains the actual commands.
-Released to GitHub releases and to the public S3 bucket.
-- `nsboot` binary, defined in `.goreleaser.nsboot.yaml` which is a thin wrapper which downloads and runs the appropriate version of `ns` upon every invocation.
-This is intended to be the primary entry point for end users and is published to the package repositories (along withj GitHub releases and the S3 bucket).

 Before releasing a new `ns` version, please verify that `ns test --include_servers` passes in other repos (e.g. examples, internal).